kontent-ai/data-ops/README.md

 ### Structure of the Exported Data

 The exported `.zip` package contains a `.json` file for each exported entity and a `metadata.json` file with additional information.
-Format of all the entities is exactly the same as what the [Management API](https://kontent.ai/learn/docs/apis/openapi/management-api-v2/) returns.
+Format of all the entities is compatible with the output of the [Management API](https://kontent.ai/learn/docs/apis/openapi/management-api-v2/).

 > [!TIP]
 > If you need the data in a different format, you can process the `.zip` data with a variety of other tools to transform it as per your requirements.